Dynatrace/Dynatrace-Azure-WebApp-Deployment/readme.md

 usage:
 .\dynatrace-azure-updater.ps1 `websitename` `deployment-username` `deployment-password` `tenant` `tenanktoken`

- * `websitename` the name of your Azure WebApp
+ * `websitename` the name of your Azure WebApp or API App
  * `deployment-username`/`deployment-password` Your azure deployment credentials, which you can set in the azure portal under "App Deployment" > "Deployment credentials"
- * `tenant`/`tenanktoken` Your Dynatrace tenantid (environmentid) and tenant token, which you can find in Dynatrace under "Deploy Dynatrace"
+ * `tenant`/`tenanktoken` Your Dynatrace environment ID and environment token, which you can find in Dynatrace under "Deploy Dynatrace"